-Do you feel like there’s never any place you can go to get away from dolls, cars and coloring books?
-Is i possible to have the toys and a clean home at the same time?
+Do you feel like there’s never any place you can go to get away from dolls, cars, and coloring books?
+Is it possible to have the toys and a clean home at the same time?
 I’m happy to say, YES!
 All it takes is a little creativity.

 25 Stylish Kids’ Toy Storage Ideas

 Shelf Organization Ideas.

 Suction Cup Shelves: If you’re looking for a bath toy solution, suction cup shelves will hold toys and can easily be removed (and put into a cabinet) after bath time.